Citrullin/documentation/iota-sbc/0.1/how-to-guides/setup-sbc.md

-# Setting up a SBC (Single-board computer) for IOTA
+# Setting up an SBC (Single-board computer) for IOTA

 *Before you start using this guide:*